NikitaFeodonit/Feographia_Core/prebuild-libs/jzmq/readme.txt

 (this is similar on the other systems)

+1. Installing Android NDK Standalone Toolchain and variables, see
+<Feographia_Android>/fcore/prebuild-libs/readme.txt

-1. Build ZeroMQ library, see
+2. Build ZeroMQ library, see
 <Feographia_Android>/fcore/prebuild-libs/zeromq/readme.txt

-2. Get sources of jzmq library
+3. Get sources of jzmq library
 (All variables are set by 1st step)

 cd /local32